 The policy provides employees with a procedure to make disclosures of irregularity or wrongdoing without fear of adverse treatment as a result.
-The School will not tolerate any harassment or victimisation of employees making disclosures (including informal pressures) and will take action to protect employees when they make a disclosure in good faith.
+The School will not tolerate any harassment or victimisation of employees making disclosures (including informal pressures) and will take action to protect employees when they make a disclosure in the public interest.